“Ahh, the reward for a year’s worth of toil and sacrifice.

 Notepads to the rescue!

 First of all, when facing people in a meeting, don’t ever imagine them naked.
 Take my word on it, it would only make things worse.
 Instead of just thinking what you would say a few hours before, write things down along the sprint.
 Did you notice velocity goes up when pairing?
 Write it down.
 Have you got longer dead times because of lack of tickets?
 Write it down.
 A team member came back after a long vacation?
 Write it down!
 Did you find a lot of duplicated code while working on a God forgotten part of the project?
 Write it down!
 The light went off on your refrigerator?
 Well, mmm, you better keep that off.
-And I know you’ve heard thousands of times that everything could be solved making a list, since relationship issues to grocery store doodling.
+And I know you’ve heard thousands of times that everything could be solved making a list, from relationship issues to grocery store doodling.
 But on this case it actually works!.
 Anyway, I would call it “developing a list” instead of “making a list”.
 On your daily work, have a notepad at hand (I rather have real paper than files) and whenever you consider something worth of mentioning to the team, write it down.
 Even if it’s a minimal issue.
 Do it right then and there, just as musicians write down their ideas for a song so they don’t forget it after inspiration strikes.
 Then, a couple of hours before the meeting, read them and edit.
 You’d be surprised how brief ideas or concerns come to life when you put them in context, and you’ll also get a sense of repetition, like you’ve talked about them before.
 Mind you, this works.
 Get your hands on it, it will only take seconds and you’ll be good to go.
 So when you’ve got to explain what you’ve written down on the trello or whatever tool you’re using, you’ve got a little blueprint you’ll go along smoothly.

 A whole team and the dog under the wagon (or not)